ZupIT/beagle-docs/content/en/android/customization/proguard-configuration.md

 ---
 title: Proguard configuration
 weight: 136
-description: 'You will find here, ProGuard description and configuration for Beagle.'
+description: 'In this section, you will find information about ProGuard description and configuration for Beagle.'
 ---

 ---